 Delusional disorder is characterized by firmly held false beliefs (delusions) that persist for at least 1 month, without other symptoms of psychosis.
+Diagnosis is by psychiatric assessment.
+Treatment is with psychotherapy and sometimes antipsychotic medications.

 Nonbizarre: They involve situations that could occur, such as being followed, poisoned, infected, loved at a distance, or deceived by one’s spouse or lover.

-Bizarre: They involve implausible situations such as believing that someone removed their internal organs without leaving a scar.
+Bizarre: They involve implausible situations, such as believing that someone removed their internal organs without leaving a scar.

 Symptoms and Signs of Delusional Disorder